eriksvedang/SplicersWeb/files/rules.md

 - genes
 - ability text

 When playing ting cards, they are first placed face down.
 While a ting is face down, it is called a **seed**.
 A seed can later be turned face up, this is called “evolving”.
 While a ting is face up, it's dominance value is counted your total dominance value in that biom.
-Another way to bring a ting into play is to “splice” two tings, combining their genes to instantly play and evolve a ting from your deck.
+Another way to bring a ting into play is to “splice” two tings, combining their genes to search for a card in your deck and put it into your hand.

 #### Mutation
 Mutations are cards that can be hosted on tings to alter them in different ways.
 Mutations have 4 areas: